This checklist is designed to assist new SendSafely Administrators to configure the SendSafely Zendesk integration.

 The SendSafely Online Help Center provides numerous Zendesk integration setup resources, along with a recorded demo of the SendSafely Zendesk integration for reference.

-The SendSafely Blog & Developer Center also provides updates on new features as they are released and also proof-of-concept code examples that may be useful in your environment.
+The SendSafely Blog & Developer Center also provide updates on new features as they are released and also proof-of-concept code examples that may be useful in your environment.
 Please also review the Set Up Checklist for Enterprise Administrators.

 Lastly, you can also email email@example.com with any questions or issues.